Overview – Cambodia Photography Tour

 The first thing we do today is to take a short, fancy yet interesting ride on what is called a Bamboo Train.
 This is essentially a diesel-motor powered cart, open on all sides, that races through very old tracks in the middle of rice fields.
 Wind in the hair, camera strapped, sit back and enjoy the ride and also take some time to shoot the world slipping behind you quickly.

 Day 05.
-Tour ends after breakfast
+Early morning outing; tour ends after breakfast

+We go on another early morning visit to see, walk around and photograph some of the temples we haven’t visited yet.
+We return for a slightly late breakfast.
 It’s time to call it goodbye, but memories will linger, in our minds and in the memory cards.

 Contact us at the email/numbers below to book the tour.